fharris/curiositymonolith/automatic-deployment.md

 <img width="942" alt="image" src="https://github.com/fharris/curiositymonolith/assets/17484224/9859ee68-2dfe-4e5d-ba2a-2287ea2c0c76">

 Now on the optional settings, you will need to define an admin user called gogs-user.
 Take note of the password you are going to use.
 The email is optional.
-Click the blue button Install Gogs.
-Follow figure gogs3 for more details:
+Click the blue button **Install Gogs** and follow figure gogs3 for more details:

 <img width="959" alt="image" src="https://github.com/fharris/curiositymonolith/assets/17484224/33f8fcb5-91b6-4a28-ad09-fadd0e4d6b15">